RUSOCIAL-SU/Signers/README.md

 - Javascript Deobfuscation / Auth Removal
 - NET Deobfuscation / Auth Removal

+# WE ARE CHEAPEST ON MARKET WITH LIMITED SPOTS

 # [TOS]
 - Do not time waste
 - Do not insult us